atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

              --wait \
              --namespace <namespace>
             ```
-            Wait until all pods are re-created and back to `Running` status
+            Wait until all pods are recreated and are back to `Running` status.

-        3. Wait for the upgrade to finish
+        3. Wait for the upgrade to finish.
-            The pods will be re-created with the updated version, one at a time.
+            The pods will be recreated with the updated version, one at a time.

             ![upgrade-mode](../../assets/images/bitbucket-upgrade-2.png)

-        4. Finalize the upgrade
+        4. Finalize the upgrade.
-            After all pods are active with the new version, click **Run upgrade tasks** to finalize the upgrade:
+            After all the pods are active with the new version, click **Run upgrade tasks** to finalize the upgrade:

             ![upgrade-mode](../../assets/images/bitbucket-upgrade-3.png)